behnamasadi/Mastering_Eigen/7_Geometry_Transformation.md

-The rotations may about the axes `XYZ` of the original coordinate system, which is assumed to remain motionless (extrinsic), or rotations about the axes of the rotating coordinate system `XYZ` (intrinsic), solidary with the moving body, which changes its orientation with respect to the extrinsic frame after each elemental rotation.
+The rotations may be about the axes `XYZ` of the original coordinate system, which is assumed to remain motionless (extrinsic), or rotations about the axes of the rotating coordinate system `XYZ` (intrinsic), solidary with the moving body, which changes its orientation with respect to the extrinsic frame after each elemental rotation.

 ## 1.2.
-Roll, Pitch and Yaw
+Roll, Pitch, and Yaw

 Euler angles are typically denoted as:
 - <img src="https://latex.codecogs.com/svg.image?&space;\gamma&space;\text{&space;or&space;}&space;\phi,&space;" title="https://latex.codecogs.com/svg.image? \gamma \text{ or } \phi, " /> represents a rotation around the x axis.